$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 Income requirements become relevant for:

-• 5-year Green Visa upgrade: AED 360,000 annual income from self-employment, evidenced over the previous two years, plus an active MOHRE or approved freelance permit
+• 5-year Green Visa upgrade: AED 360,000 annual income from self-employment, evidenced over the previous two years, plus an active MOHRE freelance or self-employment permit

-• 10-year Golden Visa (professional category): AED 30,000 per month in verified business income
+• 10-year Golden Visa (professional category): a valid UAE employment contract and at least AED 30,000 per month in salary, subject to the current category requirements

 • Family sponsorship: AED 4,000 per month minimum (or AED 3,000 + accommodation) to sponsor a spouse and children; AED 20,000 per month to sponsor parents